-- Referees determine incidental contact that may result from normal run of play. - Unless otherwise indicated, all penalties will be assessed from the line of scrimmage. - If an offensive penalty is called on a team while they are in the non-running zone, the offense will be moved back and they will not be permitted to run. - A half cannot end on a defensive penalty, unless the offense declines the penalty. - Loss of down means that the penalty is assessed and the play moves to the next down.
+- Referees determine incidental contact that may result from normal run of play. - A half cannot end on a defensive penalty, unless the offense declines the penalty. - Loss of down means that the penalty is assessed and the play moves to the next down.
+For example, if on 2nd down and 20 the offense runs for 15 yards and is then called for charging, the penalty of 10 yards from the point the charging took place is marked off and it is 3rd down and 15.